raulrodriguez8/dungeonbattle/README.md

 # Dungeon Battle
 Dungeon Battle is an RPG Battle Game.
-The user gets to enter their name, select from one of THREE combatant classes, and battle scary Dungeon monsters.
+The user gets to select from one of THREE combatant classes, and battle scary Dungeon monsters.
 Who will win?

 ## Wireframes: